 A physical meeting was held with the student representative at the start of P2, discussing P2 courses in the master's programme, including ML2305.
+The course was also discussed in program council in May 2023.

 3. Course content

 3.1 Intended learning outcomes